 To take part in this program, you must meet certain criteria set forth in part by CMS.
 These criteria are used to identify people who have multiple chronic diseases and are at risk for medication-related problems.
 If you meet these criteria, we will send you a letter inviting you to participate in the program and information about the program, including how to access the program.
 Your enrollment in MTM is voluntary and does not affect Medicare coverage for drugs covered under Medicare.

-To qualify for Mutual of Omaha Rx MTM program, you must meet ALL of the following criteria:
+To qualify for the Mutual of Omaha Rx MTM program, you must meet ALL the following criteria:

 To help reduce the risk of possible medication problems, the MTM program offers two types of clinical review of your medications: